kubrickfr/avsc-wiki/API.md

 There are two major types of transports:

-+ Stateful

-  A pair of binary streams `{readable, writable}`.
++ Stateful: a pair of binary streams `{readable, writable}`.
 As a convenience passing a single duplex stream is also supported and equivalent to passing `{readable: duplex, writable: duplex}`.

-+ Stateless

-  Stream factory `fn(cb)` which should return a writable stream and call its callback argument with a readable stream (when available).
++ Stateless: stream factory `fn(cb)` which should return a writable stream and call its callback argument with a readable stream (when available).

 ##### `protocol.createListener(transport, [opts])`